-What is OpenTelemetry
+What is OpenTelemetry?

 At this point, you might be thinking, “what does Observability have to do with OpenTelemetry”?
-The answer is in the data collection, and more specifically, how the logs, metrics, traces are collected.
+The answer is in the data collection and, more specifically, how the logs, metrics, and traces are collected.
 While collecting this data is nothing new, having a common format for how this data is collected and sent is where OpenTelemetry comes into play.
 OpenTelemetry is currently a Cloud Native Computing Foundation (CNCF) sandbox project with the ultimate goal of providing a unified set of vendor-agnostic libraries/APIs for collecting and sending data to compatible backends.
-Since the OpenTelemetry project started just over a year ago, many vendors (including Dynatrace) have come on board to help contribute to the specification in order to make rich data collection easier and more consumable.
+Since the OpenTelemetry project started just over a year ago, many vendors (including Dynatrace) have come on board to help contribute to the specification to make rich data collection easier and more consumable.